Updated: Nov 14, 2022

 Vice-captain Aaron Ramsey is the focus in midfield.
 Although he has not played much club football for Rangers this year, he is always a consistent performer for Wales and an ever-present feature of their midfield.
 He spent most of his career at Arsenal before moving to Italian giants Juventus.

-Harry Wilson is another important player in the Welsh midfield, who earnt promotion to the Premier League with Fulham this season.
+Harry Wilson is another important player in the Welsh midfield, who earnt promotion to the Premier League with Fulham last season.
 With a wand of a left foot, he can create and score goals in equal measure and is a set-piece specialist.